jry0/fbMsgBot/README.md

 # fbMsgBot
-Novel chat bot that scrapes websources to output messages through FB Messenger.
-Built using fbchat API and python.
+Novel chat bot that scrapes websources using BeautifulSoup to output messages through FB Messenger.
+Built with fbchat API and python.